Quantum Data Compression and Quantum Cross Entropy: Introduction

-One interesting and important question on quantum cross entropy is its operational meaning from an information-theoretic perspective.
-Classical cross entropy $H(p,q) = -\sum_i p_i \log q_i$ is a measure of the compression rate when we mistakenly use probability distribution $q$ for source coding, instead of the true distribution $p$.
-To demonstrate that this holds in the quantum case as well, we develop a protocol that can do lossless data compression when we don't have perfect knowledge of the quantum information source.
-Moreover, suppose that the true source is $\rho$, and we carry out the protocol under the assumption that the source is $\sigma$, the compression rate is the quantum cross entropy $S(\rho, \sigma) = -\tr(\rho \log \sigma)$.
-When our knowledge of the source is perfect, which means $\rho = \sigma$, the compression rate agrees with the optimal compression rate $S(\rho) = -\tr(\rho \log \rho)$.
-Furthermore, since data compression extracts the key features of the original source, it can be seen as a machine learning task.
+Since data compression extracts the key features of the original source, it can be seen as a machine learning task.
 In this case, the quantum cross entropy serves as a loss function, whose minimum is the von Neumann entropy $S(\rho)$.
 This is consistent with the result that von Neumann entropy is the optimal compression rate.

-There have been mainly two approaches in doing quantum data compression with perfect information of the source: one is to only encode quantum states that are in the typical subspace \cite{qcoding, NielsenChuang}, the other is to do quantum indeterminate-length coding \cite{indeter}, a quantum version of classical variable-length coding.
-Other related works include \cite{universal, stationary, universal06}.
-Our protocol is inspired by a combination of these two ideas, in which we define the length observable \cite{indeter}, and project $\rho^{\otimes N}$ to the subspace where the expectation length of the states are typical, which is an extension of the former approach.

-In section \ref{strong}, we review the definition of classical and quantum information source, as well as classical and quantum typicality, with a focus on strong typicality.
-In section \ref{wrong}, we show a simple protocol that does lossless quantum data compression even when our knowledge of the quantum source is wrong, and unveil the physical meaning of the quantum cross entropy.